MileHacker Logo

 • Consider hiring a private bus or multiple taxis/Didis for city travel to stay together.

-• Make restaurant reservations for larger groups, especially for popular establishments.
+• Make restaurant securing spots for large groups, especially for popular establishments.

 • Establish a clear communication plan within your group.
 Use WeChat for easy messaging.